xenia-e/15-MechaCar_Statistical_Analysis/README.md

 - Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
 For each statistical analysis, write a summary interpretation of the findings.
 ### Deliverables

-Deliverable 1: Linear Regression to Predict MPG Deliverable 2: Summary Statistics on Suspension Coils Deliverable 3: T-Test on Suspension Coils
+__Deliverable 1:__ Linear Regression to Predict MPG

+__Deliverable 2:__ Summary Statistics on Suspension Coils

+__Deliverable 3:__ T-Test on Suspension Coils

-Deliverable 4: Design a Study Comparing the MechaCar to the Competition
+__Deliverable 4:__ Design a Study Comparing the MechaCar to the Competition

 ### Resourses

-MechaCar MPG dataset (Links to an external site.).
+- MechaCar MPG dataset.

-Suspension Coil dataset (Links to an external site.).
+- Suspension Coil dataset.

-#Results
+# Results

 ## Linear Regression to Predict MPG